tunaphish/reaper/wiki/todo/content/Misc Reaper Content Ideas.md

 	- And then girl uses her thighs to crush it close.
 She's always been a wrestler.
 She can't reap.
 - sei's head goes flying and it transitions back to intro screen
 	- from the bottom of my heart thank you for playing the reapers.

+- narrator explaining jjk abilities
+- She’s listening.
+Do not talk about the incident.